cloeav/PPD/README.md

 For this project, a standard smartphone camera was used to obtain video footage of a person's face standing in front of a white wall.
 The videos were taken under proper lighting conditions.

 ### 2. Face detection
+In this aplication, a haar cascade classifier was used for detecting frontal faces on each video frame. file that comes with OpenCV.
+It is used for detecting frontal faces in images or video frames.
+The cascade classifier is based on the Haar-like features and AdaBoost algorithm.